|

 Jason and Jennifer Scott enjoyed a memorable holiday in Cape

 Town.
-At this time property prices in the area were relatively
+At this time property prices in the area were

-affordable and these two wine-loving families realized that
+relatively affordable and these two wine-loving families

-property began, and in January 2000 they purchased a farm in
+for a suitable property began, and in January 2000 they

-Tulbagh and set about the hard work of converting the land to
+purchased a farm in Tulbagh and set about the hard work of

 As well as making great wines, TMV have a brilliant

-website, and the online diary chronicling the birth of TMV and
+website, and the online diary chronicling the birth of TMV

-found here),
+(can be found here),

 is a web classic.
 Read this, and you’ll learn a lot; I